napframework/nap/docs/doxygen/markdown/03_resources.md

 }
 ```

-The material is now registered and (exposes as as property) the link to a shader.
+The material is now registered and exposes (as as property) the link to a shader.
 After calling [loadfile()](@ref nap::ResourceManager::loadFile), these two objects will be created and the pointers will be ‘resolved’.
 This means that they will point to the right resource.
 In this case the material points to a 'FogShader'.
-The resource manager also makes sure that any resource you (as an object) point to is initialized before being initialized yourself.
+The resource manager also makes sure that the shader is initialized before the material.
 Cyclic dependencies are unfortunately (not yet) supported.
 It is not possible to point to a resource that eventually points back at the original resource.
 The system cannot determine the correct order of initialization in these situations.

 Real Time Editing {#editing}
 =======================